Luigi Maria Monti: Life

 Luigi Maria Monti was born in 1825 in Milan as the eighth of eleven children to Angelo (d.
 1837) and Teresa Monti.
 His father died when Monti was twelve.

 Monti formed a small group of craftsman and farmers at the store he managed devoted to the Sacred Heart.
 He made a private vow of obedience and to remain chaste to God on 8 December 1846.
 He and the other members of his group were charged with meeting to conspire against the Austrian forces who were in the area and in 1851 were jailed in Milan for ten weeks.
 The group was released when it became obvious that the latter was a religious group and not a political one; the Cardinal Archbishop of Milan Bartolomeo Carlo Romilli also intervened to secure their release.
 His spiritual director became the priest Luigi Dossi and the two first met in September 1843.

 He enlisted in the order that Lodovico Pavoni founded in 1830 and spent six weeks with them as a novice while he studied to become a nurse.
-He aided the ill during the cholera epidemic in Brescia in 1855 and - with the aid of Dossi - began to set the foundations for a religious order he wished to establish to aid the sick and founded this on 8 September 1857.
+He aided the ill during the cholera epidemic in Brescia in 1855 and - with the aid of Dossi - began to set the foundations for a religious order he wished to establish to aid the sick and founded it on 8 September 1857.

 Monti and his fellow nurse Cipriano Pezzini moved to Rome in 1858 where the two commenced work at the hospital of Santo Spirito.
 He worked alongside the Order of Friars Minor Capuchin for a brief period of time while in Rome.
 Monti became certified as a nurse with a diploma at the La Sapienza college.
-Pope Pius IX - on 4 March 1877 - blessed Monti's work and appointed him as its Superior General.
+Pope Pius IX, on 4 March 1877, blessed Monti's work and appointed him as its Superior General.
 This was a position that he held until his death.

 The pope desired Monti's order to be aggregated to the Capuchin order - since Monti worked with them for a brief period of time - but Cardinal Luigi Bilio sent a letter to Giovanni Bosco on the pope's behalf requesting that the Salesians of Don Bosco aggregate the order.
 Pius IX noted that Monti opposed this and so decided the order would not be aggregated at all.

 The religious left Rome in 1886 and moved to Saronno.
 In 1882 he met a Carthusian monk who came to see him at the hospital in Rome and at his request assumed care for his four parentless nephews; he opened a home for them at Saronno after he arrived there.

 Monti died on 1 October 1900 almost blind.
 His order received papal approval from Pope Pius X in 1904 and his remains were later relocated on 22 September 1940.